Articles/GuidesCases

 Picking the right computer case for your next PC

-Building a custom PC can be an exciting project, but it can also be overwhelming with the number of components and accessories you need to choose from.
+Building your custom PC can be an exciting project, but it can also be overwhelming with the number of components and accessories you can choose from.
 One of the most important decisions you will make is choosing the right computer case.
 In this article, we will guide you through the process of finding the best computer case for your next build.

 Consider the Size

-Computer cases come in a range of sizes, each with its own advantages and disadvantages.
+Computer cases come in various sizes, each with advantages and disadvantages.
 Let’s take a closer look at the different sizes available:

 Mini-ITX: Mini-ITX cases are the smallest and most compact option, making them ideal for those who want a compact and portable PC.
 They are limited in terms of expansion and upgrade options, but they can still accommodate a small graphics card and a single hard drive or solid-state drive.